mk-fg/reliable-discord-client-irc-daemon/README.rst

 msgs from global catch-all #rdircd.leftover, but not counting #rdircd.monitor channels (i.e. joining them doesn't affect "leftover" ones in any way).

-Configuration file also has [monitor-filters] section for an optional list of channel-names to ignore in monitor/leftover channels, for example::
+Configuration file also has [unmonitor] section for an optional list of channel-names to ignore in monitor/leftover channels, for example::

-  [monitor-filters]
+  [unmonitor]
   # All filters are applied to channel names and are case-insensitive
   Ignore this particular "bot-commands" channel = game-X.bot-commands skip forum threads in "game-X" guild = glob:game-X.forum.=*